colcon/colcon.readthedocs.org/user/how-to.rst

 Test selected packages as well as their dependents
 --------------------------------------------------

-If you have built the relevant packages before you can run the tests the same way as described in the :ref:`previous section <Rebuild packages which depend on a specific package>`:
+If you have built the relevant packages before you can run the tests the same way as described in the :ref:`previous section <rebuild_packages>`:

 .. code-block:: bash